 Keynote speakers will be Kerwin Cuevas, Director of the Mississippi Artificial Reef Program and Jimmy Sanders, fisheries scientist in the MDMR Artificial Reef Bureau.
 Others speaking are Mike Pursley, MDMR State Aquatic Invasive Species Coordinator and Capt.
 Lenny Maiolatesi, with Fighting Chicken Sportfishing Charters.

-Dr. Wei Wu, assistant professor of landscape ecology in the Department of Coastal Sciences at GCRL recently published a paper in Environmental Research Letters, an open-access research journal intended as the meeting place of the research and policy communities concerned with environmental change and management.
+Dr. Wei Wu, assistant professor of landscape ecology in the Division of Coastal Sciences at GCRL recently published a paper in Environmental Research Letters, an open-access research journal intended as the meeting place of the research and policy communities concerned with environmental change and management.
 The paper, titled "Modeling photosynthesis of Spartina alterniflora (smooth cordgrass) impacted by the Deepwater Horizon oil spill using Bayesian inference" is available online.

 A brief description of the work appears on the Environmental Research Web website: “Insight: how did Mississippi shoreline marsh grass react to oil contamination?”
 Dr. Wu and GCRL colleagues Dr. Patrick Biber, Dr. Mark Peterson, and Dr. Chongfeng Gong measured the effect of the oil spill on wetlands by using a novel multi-scale hierarchical Bayesian (HB) model.

-In February, 22 faculty, staff, and students from GCRL's Department of Coastal Sciences participated in the 39th annual meeting of the Mississippi Chapter of the American Fisheries Society (AFS) at Percy Quinn State Park in McComb, Mississippi.
+In February, 22 faculty, staff, and students from GCRL's Division of Coastal Sciences participated in the 39th annual meeting of the Mississippi Chapter of the American Fisheries Society (AFS) at Percy Quinn State Park in McComb, Mississippi.
 Five students, two faculty, and four staff members gave presentations, Jeremy Higgs received the third-place award for Best Student Presentation.

 Nancy Brown-Peterson, Jill Hendon, and Jim Franks received Mississippi Chapter Distinguished Service Awards for their efforts as Local Arrangements Chair, Treasurer, and Fund Raising Chair, respectively, for the highly successful 2012 Biloxi meeting of the Southern Division of AFS.
 Mark Peterson received the Mississippi Chapter's Meritorious Service Award, acknowledging more than 20 years of service to the Chapter, including General Meeting Chair of the 2012 Biloxi meeting.
 2013 Officers of the Mississippi Chapter include Darcie Graham, Secretary-Treasurer, and Nancy Brown-Peterson, Past President.